 If you were in a car accident and after months or a year you have yet to recover, call Staver Accident Injury Lawyers, P.C. right away.
 We will investigate your situation and help you file your claim before you run out of time.

 Many Illinois laws affect how you should handle a car accident and may influence the outcome of an insurance claim or personal injury lawsuit.
 If you were injured in a collision, you should call the personal injury lawyers and attorneys at Staver Accident Injury Lawyers, P.C. at (312) 236-2900 to schedule a free consultation.
+Our car accident attorneys serve clients throughout the Chicago area, including Aurora, Elgin, Hinsdale, Joliet, Naperville, and Waukegan.
 We will go over your situation with you and help you determine the best next steps.